mattermost/mattermost-plugin-channel-export/docs/administrator-guide/installation-and-activation.md

 5. Select **true** to enable the plugin.
 6. Select **Save**.

-When you open the Main Menu, **Playbooks & Incidents** is available as a menu item.

 ## Activating Channel Export for Cloud Deployments

 Channel Export is included in the Mattermost Cloud workspace and is enabled by default.